Professional Trailer Pressure Washer Buyer's Guide

 Most of these pressure washers come already attached to a trailer, but some are sold ready to be mounted.
 They come on built-to-order trailers, made with heavy-duty 10-gauge steel.

-If you already own a trailer, then go ahead, save some money and buy a unit which you can attach yourself.
+If you already own a trailer, then go ahead, save some money and buy a unit that you can attach yourself.
 If you opt to go this route you can conceivably save thousands of dollars.

 Cold-Water vs Hot-Water

-If you know you want a trailer pressure washer, you'll need to decide if you want cold- or hot-water.
+If you know you want a trailer pressure washer, you'll need to decide if you want cold or hot water.
 Most regular portable pressure washers are cold water and they do a good job.
 Cold-water units will generally be cheaper and at the high-end, have higher GPM and PSI.

 Hot-water units are better for cleaning grease and oil.
 The difference is the addition of a hot water heater, which can boost the temperature of the water by as much as 140 degrees.
 Another feature found on hot-water trailer pressure washers is steaming capability.
 This allows you to sanitize objects which might not be able to handle a deluge of high-pressure water.